Our Spray Walls Are Perfect For Small Parts and Spaces

 Outsourced Components for Powder Spray Walls

 Exhaust duct is not required when HEPA filters are used.
-Light bulbs, parts for electrical service connection to the control panel, and field wiring components are provided by other companies and are not considered part of the deliverable
+Parts for electrical service connection to the control panel and field wiring components are provided by other companies & are not considered part of the deliverable